Beardbreadman/DSA-SQL-PROJECT/README.md

  ![dsa 7](https://github.com/user-attachments/assets/29859277-66d8-40db-a7e9-d73f41b89371)

-- Which consumer customer was the most profitable one?
+> Which consumer customer was the most profitable one

  ```